 The unquenchable curiosity and thirst to overcome new challenges is ingredient to being human.
 We are willing to risk our own safety for something greater—a loved one, a noble idea, a better world.
 As a race, we ascend to the moon while burrowing into the depths of the ocean, we construct urban kingdoms while designing digital terrains of communication and commerce.
 These are great things we’ve accomplished from that human desire—that stamp from God—to reach toward a new and better creation.
 And our culture still very much reveals this reality, as we continuously strive toward the frontiers of medicine, technology, communication, and so on.

-Or, to put it another way, in the words of the brilliant priest and scientist, Pierre Teilhard de Chardin: “The will to succeed, a certain passionate delight in the work to be done, form an integral part of our creaturely identity.”
-(The Divine Milieu)
+Or, to put it in the words of the brilliant priest and scientist Pierre Teilhard de Chardin in The Divine Milieu: “The will to succeed, a certain passionate delight in the work to be done, form an integral part of our creaturely identity.”

 And so when we are temporarily comfortable and without a real sense of meaning, we may begin seeking ways to express our human desire for more in other ways.
 We see this with some who always have to be embarking on the most amazing trips or experiencing the latest trends.
 They are not content having an ordinary week, but must relentlessly be planning a backpacking trip to Southeast Asia, sorting the details for their next scuba dive, or devising an elaborate night out to the latest night club.
 Obviously, doing stuff like this can be great for us, allowing us the chance to explore creation more fully and find rest and enjoyment for our souls.
 But when it becomes the only thing that makes our lives exciting, such a thirst for adventure has morphed into a way of salvaging a remnant of meaning from life.
 In this case, we don’t seek adventure as a response to a divine calling and mission, but instead as a necessary drug to stave the vacant feeling that creeps beneath.